 - 1. The study programme will be offered in a year divided into two semesters. - 2.
-Every semester consists of three consecutive periods of eight, eight and four weeks - 3.
+Every semester consists of three consecutive periods.
+The first two periods each consist of eight weeks, and the final period consists of four weeks. - 3.
 An educational component comprises 6 EC or a multiple thereof. - 4.
 By way of exception to paragraph 3, the Executive Board may in special cases and on request of the Faculty Board, stipulate that a unit of study comprises 3 EC or a multiple thereof.